Top 25 Small-Town Romance Movies That Will Hit Home

 20. Love at the Thanksgiving Day Parade

-Emily lives for Chicago’s annual Thanksgiving parade, and she’s not thrilled when Henry, a consultant, is brought in to tighten the budget.
-It all starts with a clash of personalities, turns into something far warmer as they spend weeks planning the big event.
-While technically a city romance, it has all the small-town movie trimmings: close-knit community volunteers, festive decorating, and traditions that bring people together.
+Emily lives for Chicago’s annual Thanksgiving parade, so she’s furious when Henry, a consultant, is brought in to cut costs.
+What starts as a clash of personalities soon turns into something warmer as they plan the event together.
+Though set in a big city, it has all the cozy small-town trimmings: community volunteers, festive decorations, and traditions that bring people closer.

 18. The Longest Ride